Clinical Pastoral Education Application

 - Complete the ACPE application.

-- A Clinical Pastoral Education supervisor will respond within one month of receiving your application to let you know of your application status.
+- A Clinical Pastoral Education educator will respond within one month of receiving your application to let you know of your application status.

 - Qualified applicants will be interviewed by the supervisory staff.